Puppies, Puppies, Puppies!!

 Puppy Jump-Start Package

 For all of you who might have gotten a puppy recently… we now have a package just for you!
 Introducing the Puppy Jump-Start Package!!
 Email us to schedule the "intro" for your puppy (you'll need at least two sets of puppy shots, bordetella, as well as a clear fecal exam), and we'll take it from there!
 This is for puppies under the age of four months, but the younger the better.

 This package is $350 + tax and is valued over $395!

 PuppyPlus Obedience Class (1 hour each week for 7 weeks)

-Please keep in mind that an "intro" must be done with the puppy before we can sell this package, and the class and playgroup must be started before the dog is three months old.
+Please keep in mind that an "intro" must be done with the puppy before we can sell this package, and the class must be started before the puppy is four months old.

 While this can mean many different things regarding dogs depending on who you ask, we typically use “exposure” to mean properly exposing your puppy to everything possible while the puppy is still very young, in order to acclimate the puppy to everything he or she will need to be used to later on in life as a well-mannered canine citizen.
 This includes everything such as going new places, meeting new people and animals, walking on new surfaces, hearing new sounds (including things such as grooming equipment), trying new things, being handled for veterinary care, and more.
 We at Arie’s Dogland are huge advocates for proper socialization and exposure at a young age, and will be your guide for your puppy’s journey.